- Get Our Free Newsletter!

 - For more than 130 years, GRIT has helped its readers live more prosperously and happily while emphasizing the importance of community and a rural lifestyle tradition.

 - Subscribe Today!

-Silkies are a great breed When it comes to chickens one breed seems to stick out over the rest.
+Silkies are a great breed When it comes to chickens, one breed seems to stick out over the rest.
 Everyone seems to have at least one of these little cuties in their flock.
 What breed am I talking about?
-Well, the Silky of course!
-These little Bantams aren’t just adorable, they have some great attributes […]Read more »
+The silkie, of course!
+These little Bantams aren’t just adorable, they also have some great attributes […]Read more »

 By Sara MorrissetteIn every flock there seems to be the innate understanding of a pecking order.
 Once the order is set you can begin to catch glimpses of a society.
 If you watch even closer, you can learn the quirks, moods and habits of each individual chicken.
 I’m convinced that within the basic pecking order […]Read more »

 by Margaret E. Kellogg Going to the Fair is usually a fun event.
 There are all the wonderful food smells, cotton candy, hotdogs and more.
 The screams from people having fun on the rides that tickle their tummies.
 The shouts from the game vendors just waiting to take your money as you try to win […]Read more »

 by Jennifer Sartell My husband, Zach, and I love to watch old horror films.
 Our favorites are the black-and-white versions from the 1950s, where there’s always some sort of nuclear mishap, and as a result, insects have grown to the size of small cars … or lizards … or, worst of all, zombies walk the […]Read more »